netdata-be/loxone/weatherservice/README.md

 ![Alt text](https://raw2.github.com/netdata/loxone/master/img/myweather.png "Loxone weather service object")

+After pasting you have to change a couple of settings at the top:

+    char* apiKey   = "YOUR-API-KEY";     // your personal 8 hex characters api key from your account at Wunderground (need to request this key once !) char* location = "YOUR-LOCATION";    // your location

 # Step 3: Use the weather service inside your program #

 Currently there is an issue with all Loxone version in regard to the `setweatherdata` call.